-The Native Women's Cooperative works with Cherokee artisans in fourteen counties in Oklahoma.
-A special challenge in is to keep a steady stream of inventory coming from people who are geographically dispersed, some of whom do not have telephones.
+The Native Women's Cooperative worked with Cherokee artisans in fourteen counties in Oklahoma.
+A special challenge was to keep a steady stream of inventory coming from people who were geographically dispersed, some of whom did not have telephones.

 Native Women's Cooperative Project site with members and RDLN visitors

-Evelyn Conley (l) and Julie Moss (r) are co-directors of the Native Women's Cooperative.
-Both are participants in RDLN degree programs.
+Evelyn Conley (l) and Julie Moss (r) were co-directors of the Native Women's Cooperative.
+Both were participants in RDLN degree programs.

-Among the items sold by the Native Women's Cooperative are jewelry, baskets, pottery, leather pouches, dolls and dream catchers.
+Among the items sold by the Native Women's Cooperative were jewelry, baskets, pottery, leather pouches, dolls and dream catchers.

 |Rural Women's Products